marcengeler/TrafficSigns_P2/writeup.md

 ![alt text][brightness]

+To further enhance the image data, without loss of information, the images were skewed up to 10° degrees

+![alt text][skew]

+In order for the images, to stay as close to the originals as possible, i had to make sure, that the exrapolation methods at the borders, for all those applications were set to encorporate the surrounding pixels.
+OpenCV offers this functionality and I had to make sure to include this.
 After these new datapoints, the balancing issue could also be solved more or less.
 I capped the specific classes at 3 * the images the smalles class has.

 ![alt text][balance2]